alialsarraf/practicalAPITest/README.md

 ## Getting Started
-There are two ways to run the project, by openning any command line
+There are two ways to run the project, by openning a bash command line (if running in windows or regular commandline on linux)

 * Run
 ```